Sudan at the 2003 All-Africa Games

 Sudan competed in the 2003 All-Africa Games held at the National Stadium in the city of Abuja, Nigeria.
 The team entered thirteen events and won two bronze medals, both in athletics.

-Competitors
+Competition

+The 2003 All-Africa Games were held in Nigeria.
+Events took place at the National Stadium constructed in the city of Abuja for the event.
 Sudan competed in thirteen events, twelve for men and one for women.
+It was one of fifteen countries that took part with more than 80 percent of their team being male.
+The female entrant, Samia Mohamed, beat Ethiopia's Neguisse Samerwit in the second round of the tennis tournament.

 Medal summary

-The team won two bronze medals and were ranked joint thirty-eighth in the medal table.
+The team won two bronze medals and was ranked joint thirty-eighth in the medal table.